yellowdog/python-examples/README.md

 ## yd-compare

 The `yd-compare` command takes a Work Requirement or Task Group ID and one or more Worker Pool IDs, and compares the selected Task Group(s) against the available Nodes/Workers in the Worker Pool(s).
-If a Work Requirement ID is supplied, all Task Groups in the Work Requirement will be comapared.
+If a Work Requirement ID is supplied, all Task Groups in the Work Requirement will be compared.

 ```commandline
 yd-compare ydid:taskgrp:000000:83587010-5e26-4174-92a7-c7cc2612638d:1 ydid:wrkrpool:000000:3666e4c5-382e-4512-a2c7-33dbb839f75